Patrosi73/discord-youtubelive-clipping-bot/README.md

 1. Git Clone/Download the repository as a .zip
 2. [Set up a Discord bot](https://www.xda-developers.com/how-to-create-discord-bot/) (follow guide until "assign bot function")
 3. Create a file in the bot folder called `.env`.
 Inside it, put `TOKEN=(token)`, replacing (token) with your Discord bot token
-4. Run `pip install discord.py` in a terminal
+4. Run `pip install discord.py python-dotenv` in a terminal
 5. Run `python bot.py`.
 The bot will be online until you close the terminal.

 # NOTICE